-Swallow the capsules whole; do not chew them.
+Swallow the capsules whole; do not chew or crush them.
 If you are unable to swallow the capsules, tell your doctor or pharmacist.

 Tipranavir helps to control HIV infection but does not cure it.
 Continue to take tipranavir even if you feel well.
 Do not stop taking tipranavir without talking to your doctor.
 If you stop taking tipranavir or skip doses, your condition may become more difficult to treat.
 When your supply of tipranavir starts to run low, get more from your doctor or pharmacist.

 Ask your doctor or pharmacist for a copy of the manufacturer's information for the patient.
 Read this information carefully and ask your doctor or pharmacist if you have any questions.